eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     QEAAs, PuB-EAAs or EAAs that it is not legally allowed to issue.
-To prevent this, the applicable Rulebook (see \[Topic 12\]) may define mechanisms allowing a Wallet Instance, during issuance of an EAA, to verify that the EAA Provider is authorized or registered to issue the type of EAA the Wallet Instance is requesting.
+To prevent this, the applicable Rulebook (see \[Topic 12\]) may define mechanisms allowing a Wallet Instance, during issuance of an EAA, to verify that the EAA Provider is authorised or registered to issue the type of EAA the Wallet Instance is requesting.
 The same mechanism may also be used by Relying Parties during presentation of an EAA.